 Solutions to Governance

 Representative democracy prevents individual token holders from having to understand the minutiae of every governance proposal, reducing their decision down to the most qualified and knowledgeable representative – likely someone with a track record of activity and visibility in the community.
-Staking represents both a carrot and a stick at once.
-Inflation dilutes free riders neglecting to participate in the governance process, serving as a stick.
-Those same inflation rewards function as a carrot for those actively participating in the governance process.
-Along an extended time horizon, protocol ownership condenses completely in the hands of those participating in governance.
+Fee sharing functions as a carrot for those actively participating in the governance process.

 It is not possible to stop lending protocols from listing the BZRX token, nor is it possible to prevent attackers from staking BZRX tokens that have been borrowed from lending protocols.
 The only recourse against shadow voters is to force exposure to collateral, margin calls, and interest payments.
-This can be accomplished by requiring an extended minimum staking period.
-We propose an initial staking period of one year.
-This imposes, as much as is feasible, significant costs on shadow voters.
-This also has the dual purpose of both aligning the incentives of current token holders with the long term health of the protocol and also selecting for holders with a longer time horizon.
+This can be accomplished by weighting votes according to the time staked.
+We propose that after staking, voting power linearly increases for a year until it is at 100%.✝

 As the tokens become unlocked and voting is weighted linearly, it becomes possible for a few large parties to collude with 66.67% of the tokens to loot the DAO.
 There are two safeguards against this.
 First, the executive branch can simply veto any malicious proposal to loot the DAO even if someone comes to own over two-thirds of the tokens.
 Second, if the executive branch collaborates with the attackers, any changes passed by both branches will be required to pass through a two day time lock, allowing protocol users to evacuate their funds.
 Undertaking such an action will have the effect of hurting the BZRX token price, serving as a deterrent to seizing funds.